Pakistan, Lahore, September 2019

 The power of the kinship

 and honour killings are the result of this attitude.
 As is at the same time the sanctity of the visitor.
 Pakistan is ruled by family clans and tribes.
 Quarrels are settled between kinship groups.
-The police is notoriously useless and conflicts are delt with between the kinship leaderships.
+The police are notoriously useless and conflicts are dealt with between the kinship leaderships.
 This can result in the consent to kill a perpetrator or to give away a girl with a sum of money to the insulted tribe.
-Woman only slightly higher on the scale than animals.
+The woman is only slightly higher on the scale than animals.
 The latter are often treated terribly.

 Read more about this in: “Pakistan a hard country by Anatatol Lieven”

 Where the culture rules are strict and limiting, on the contrary, a very visible and remarkable phenomenon is the “kushras”.
 This is the name for transvestites dressed as a woman as in fact they are not.
 They are present at every street light asking for money.
 Allowed to dress up splendidly as they are men and live from voluntary contributions that are given frequently.
 They can earn a little by performing on (dancing) weddings, where they often uninvited appear and ask for their share.
 Socially “kushras” are accepted and honoured, for me a remarkable contrast with the otherwise very prude attitude towards anything that has to do with sex.

 I had two meetings with two opposites on the (in)equality scale.
 In both cases the similarity in the behaviour despite the difference in wealth was striking.